 And, there is a reason.
 Those numbers don’t show the reality of all retirees — especially those who are older.

 You see, for most people, retirement income falls dramatically as you age.
-The median household income for households older than 75 is more than half the household income for households ages 60–64!
+The median household income for households older than 75 is just over half that of the income for households ages 60–64!

 Compare the median income by age range:

 |Age of Household ||Median Income ||Mean Income |

 |Households Aged 60–64||$66,803 ||$96,996 |